saskins/microsoft-graph-docs/api-reference/beta/api/rangeformat-list-borders.md

 ---
 title: "List borders"
-description: "Describes List borders, which retrieves a list of rangeborder objects."
+description: "Review the API reference about the List borders method, which retrieves a list of rangeborder objects."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"